 3. Ginger Tea

-Ginger tea has been used for thousands of years and is still great at helping relieve nasal congestion.
+Ginger tea has been used for thousands of years and is still great for relieving nasal congestion.
 A slightly spicy drink, it helps relax nasal muscles and soothe inflammation.
-Some studies have shown that it can also reduce the severity and duration of a cold.
-As a rule of thumb, one cup of ginger tea contains about 250 milligrams of ginger so aim to drink two to four cups of this tea to alleviate symptoms of allergies.

 Benefits:

-• Reduce inflammation naturally because it contains antioxidative, anti-inflammatory phytochemical compounds such as gingerol.
+- Reduce inflammation naturally because it contains antioxidative, anti-inflammatory phytochemical compounds such as gingerol, per guidance from the National Institutes of Health.

-• Ease nausea or upset stomach thanks to gingerol that has been shown to calm an upset stomach.
+- Ease nausea and upset stomach with gingerol, which has been shown to calm the stomach.

-• Made using fresh ginger root which packs a punch when it comes to healing symptoms of allergies.
+- Made using fresh ginger root which packs a punch when it comes to soothing discomfort during illness.

 Side Effects: